Machine learning-based moment closure model for the linear Boltzmann equation with uncertainties

 \subsection{Stochastic Galerkin (SG) method for random variable}

-In this subsection, we discuss how to manage the random variable $z$ existing in the moment system \eqref{moments1}.
-The main idea involves applying the stochastic Galerkin (SG) method to eliminate the randomness, thereby transforming the system into an equivalent form containing only deterministic coefficients.
-For simplicity of notation, we assume $z \in I_z \subset \mathbb{R}^{d_z}$ with $d_z=1$ throughout the rest of this paper, which can be generalized to high dimension without an essential difference.
+To numerically discretize the random vector $z$ in our moment system \eqref{moments1}, we apply the stochastic Galerkin (SG) method to eliminate the randomness, thereby transforming the system into an equivalent form containing only deterministic coefficients.
+To simplify our arguments, we assume $z \in I_z \subset \mathbb{R}^{d_z}$ with $d_z=1$ throughout the rest of this paper, which can be generalized to high dimension without an essential difference.

 We define the space

 equipped with the inner product with respect to the probability density function $\pi(z)$ in $z$:

 where $\{ \phi_{i}(z)\}_{i = 0}^{K}$ is an orthonormal gPC basis function, i.e.,